lishu/vscode-svg2/README.md

 **There have been multiple reports that the minimization feature may break your SVG, and we are still looking for a better library replacement for SVGO, so back up your SVG documentation when using the minimize feature.**

+## Pause update announcements

+SVG extensions have been available for 6 years.

+Based on this version developed with the base code 4 years ago is already older and cannot use newer technologies.

+I'm pausing the update for now, will wait until I have time for a third rewrite.

+You can keep Issus, but there won't be a quick response.

+We look forward to your continued support.

+2023.4.15

 ## Features

 ### SVG Full Auto Completion